mariahkrystal/mariahkrystal.github.io/README.md

 # mariahkrystal.github.io
-This will be my portfolio site until i get regular hosting.
-I'm new to coding, follow my journey on instagram @mariah.codes
+This is my portfolio site.
+I'm currently deploying on Netlify until I decide on a host.